 You can watch this match on Ring of Honor’s YouTube channel, which I’ve embedded below:

-Meanwhile, since winning the ROH Title the previous September, Danielson had made a point to defend against competitors from other promotions as well as ROH mainstays.
-This was dubbed as an “open contract” format and led names like Steve Corino and Naomichi Marufuji to come in and test their mettle against Danielson.
-Hero would use this “open contract” to get his own shot at the champ.
+Since winning the ROH Title the previous September, Danielson had made a point to defend against competitors from other promotions as well as ROH mainstays.
+Hero used this “open contract” as his pathway to a title shot.

 But how oh how to build it?
-Neither promotion had TV and YouTube was not the online powerhouse that it used to be.
-So, when it came to talking trash and building heat before walking into ROH as the hated invader, how would Hero get his message to the masses?
+Neither promotion had TV and YouTube was not the online powerhouse that it has become.
+So, how would Hero get his message to the masses?
 Twitter didn’t even exist yet.
 Neither did Instagram.
 Facebook, like YouTube, was still a relative neophyte in the online world.

 There was only one answer.
 Hero had to write out what he had to say on LiveJournal, y’all!!!

-Danielson added extra sizzle the day of the big title match, when he crashed the CZW show in street clothes and cut a scathing interview on the promotion, its wrestlers, and its fans, leading to a pull-apart brawl involving wrestlers from both rosters.
+Danielson added extra sizzle the day of the title match, when he crashed the afternoon CZW show in street clothes and cut a scathing interview on the promotion, its wrestlers and its fans, leading to a pull-apart brawl involving wrestlers from both rosters.
 Unfortunately, I couldn’t track down video from this.

 Hero proves a nice foil for Danielson.
 After quite a bit of stalling and crowd work, we get into a strong technically-minded match that devolves into strikes, and then goes back to mat wrestling and holds, and so on.
 Momentum swings when Hero focuses in on the left arm of the champion.
 This includes a nifty hammerlock into a backbreaker with Danielson’s arm pinned behind his back that would have made the Andersons nod in approval 20-some years prior.
 Check out the 18-minute mark of the match or so, for some slick arm-related torment by Hero and some equally smooth counters by Danielson.

 The champ breaks out of the hold by literally slapping his way out of it, unloading with strike after strike using his good arm and hand.
-After an aggressive back-and-forth of pin attempts between the two, both men try to finish it.
-First, after Hero delivers a rolling elbow right to the bicep of the injured left arm, he hooks one of his signature submissions — a hangman’s clutch (or inverted cravate) with the arm trapped.
-Danielson gets to the ropes, and a few moments later, he ensnares Hero in his Cattle Mutilation submission.
-Hero rolls through while still in the hold and gets to the ropes.
-Even though he was close to victory, Danielson comes out of his trademark submission clutching at his left arm, selling the physical toll of the match.
+After an aggressive back-and-forth of pin attempts between the two, both men try to finish it by submission — Hero with a version of the hangman’s clutch (or inverted cravate) with the arm trapped, and Danielson with his Cattle Mutilation.

-— Lenny Leonard and Dave Prazak do a fine job on commentary: Prazak as the straight man calling it right down the middle and Leonard as the analyst leaning to favor the home team.
-When Hero hits his Hero’s Welcome finisher late in the match, Leonard’s repeated yelling “No!” adds to the imminent peril of the title changing hands.
+Lenny Leonard and Dave Prazak do a fine job on commentary: Prazak as the straight man calling it right down the middle and Leonard as the analyst leaning to favor the home team.
+When Hero hits his Hero’s Welcome finisher, Leonard’s repeated yelling “No!” adds to the imminent peril of the title changing hands.

-This is a very good match worth seeing on its own and a fine microcosm of the Danielson ROH reign as a whole.
-The ROH-CZW rivalry adds plenty of atmosphere.
+This is a good match worth seeing independent of the ROH-CZW feud and a fine microcosm of the Danielson ROH reign as a whole.
 Seek it out and, if you haven’t seen it and have access to ROH’s 2006 shows (which, like most of the promotion’s early library are out of print and have not been released on the ROH Honor Club streaming service), I recommend going for the ride and checking out the entire seven-month run of shows chronicling the feud between ROH and CZW.